AdobeDocs/experience-manager-cloud-service.es-ES/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Para obtener información sobre la API de GraphQL, consulte las siguientes secciones (entre muchos otros recursos):
+Para obtener información acerca de la API de GraphQL, consulte las siguientes secciones (entre muchos otros recursos):

 * En [graphql.org](https://graphql.org):